Hi, I’m Ryan. A Midwest-born technology startup founder, investor, and philanthropist, and this is what I’m doing these days.

-I’ve founded now 7 companies, have 3 small exits, been involved in numerous M&A events, raised venture capital, and I also coach, advise and mentor founders and CEOs.
-Right now, I’m CEO of Laicos and Laicos Cloud, Director of two Non-Profits, and work with a variety of startups readying to or raising venture capital.
-My main focus, besides family and health, is Laicos Cloud, an IAAS company I founded to give competitive Cloud and HPC to startups that don’t or can’t raise VC$.
+In my past, I founded 7 companies, have 3 modest exits, been involved in several M&A events, raised venture capital, and I also coach, advise and mentor founders and CEOs.
+Right now, I’m CEO of Laicos, Director of two Non-Profits, and work with a variety of startups readying to or raising venture capital and I also scout startups for a variety of VCs.
+My main focus, besides family and my health, is on furthering a career in venture capital while continuing to work with startups.

 I have a unique talent, vision, and passion that helps me identify, simplify and solve problems.
 I’m a super-connector and I pride myself of making strategic connections and forming meaningful relationships.